 A reminder that this is new territory for everyone.
 Stay positive and patient.

 Your child may not be eligible for FAPE.

 Remember, if your school shuts down for this crisis, your child is only eligible for FAPE if they are providing services to other children.
 If they are not providing any services to any kids, you should not expect them either.

 So, to clarify before I get into this, this post is for the child who is at home due to extended school closings, the rest of the district is receiving online or other distance-learning services and none have been arranged for your child.
 And/or online or distance learning is not appropriate for your child.

 What to do if your child is not receiving FAPE.

 - Be patient and let the dust settle.
 This is all happening very quickly.
 My state went from its first case to a complete statewide shutdown in a week.
 School personnel have not had time to react personally or professionally.
 Give them a few days, check your school district website for updates.
-Learning plans or an announcement related to learning during the break should be announced at some point.
+Distance Learning plans or an announcement related to learning during the break should be announced at some point.
 That likely will not be the first day or the second day.

 - Read your IEP.
 Always start with the basics.
 Review the current IEP and take notes of what should be happening, if your child was in school.